CadQuery/cadquery/doc/installation.rst

 Installing CadQuery
 ===================

+To install both Cadquery and CQ-Editor together with a single installer see the instructions below `Adding a Nicer GUI via CQ-editor`_.

 CadQuery may be installed with either conda or pip.
 The conda installation method is the better tested and more mature option.